MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-find-entries.md

 ## <a name="get-started"></a>Get started

-The find entries feature is readily available on most pages that display posted documents or posted documents entries - for both lists and cards.
-So the first step is open one of these pages.
-Then, either choose the **Find Entries** action or press the Ctrl+Alt+G keys.
+The find entries feature is readily available from almost any page by pressing the Ctrl+Alt+Q keys.
+From pages that specifically display posted documents or posted documents entries&mdash;for both lists and cards&mdash;you can also open the feature by choosing the **Find Entries** action.

 The **Find Entries** page  includes all related documents and entries based on the document no. and posting date.
 The page is divided into three sections: